strongbrewio/strongbrewio.github.io/_posts/2018-01-04-rxjs-best-practices-in-angular.md

 }
 ```

- The responsability of the component is clear.
+The responsibility of the component is clear.
 The user-detail is meant to be dumb and is completely decoupled from its parent.

 There are however situations where we would like to create a stream from an input.
 In that case we could take a look at this library: [ngx-reactivetoolkit](https://www.npmjs.com/package/ngx-reactivetoolkit)

 ## Don't pass streams to services

-Allthough, it might seem like a pragmatic solution to pass streams directly to services, it could be seen as a **bad practice** if we consider the decoupling again.
+Although, it might seem like a pragmatic solution to pass streams directly to services, it could be seen as a **bad practice** if we consider the decoupling again.
 By passing a stream to a service we don't know what's going to happen to it.
 The stream could be subscribed to, or even combined with another stream that has a longer lifecycle, that could eventually determine the state of our application.
 Subscriptions might trigger unwanted behavior.
 And after all, services don't care that your components are using streams.
 Take this example for instance:

 ```typescript